-Ο. The City Council continues to believe that the time provided by the moratorium will allow for a comprehensive analysis on how to manage and reduce the impact of additional service stations in the City, or if additional service stations or the expansion of existing service stations should be permitted.
-During the extended period of the moratorium, the City will continue to analyze their potential impacts on the public health such as the potential for contaminant exposure near sensitive receptors and residential areas; impacts on public safety related to the provision of police services to service stations; and impacts on the public welfare due to the disproportionate concentration of service stations in certain residential areas of the City and potential for blight in connection with declining demand for gas.
+M. The City Council finds that the time provided by the moratorium will allow for a comprehensive analysis on how to manage and reduce the impact of additional service stations in the City, or if additional service stations or the expansion of existing service stations should be permitted.
+During the moratorium, the City will be able to analyze their potential impacts on the public health such as the potential for contaminant exposure near sensitive receptors and residential areas; impacts on public safety related to the provision of police services to service stations; and impacts on the public welfare due to the disproportionate concentration of service stations in certain residential areas of the City and potential for blight in connection with declining demand for gas.
 The City Council finds that these studies will help the Council and the City's Planning Department determine how best to prevent impacts to the public health, safety and welfare.
-The City Council further finds that this extension will allow time to evaluate the General Plan, the Development Code, and the Zoning map and develop appropriate regulations and/or appropriate zones for service stations in the City to achieve a reasonable level of assurance that there will not be serious negative impacts to the overall community and ensure positive outcomes for the City's residents, business community, property owners, and developers.
+The City Council further finds that the moratorium will allow time to evaluate the General Plan, the Development Code, and the Zoning map and develop appropriate regulations and/or appropriate zones for service stations in the City to achieve a reasonable level of assurance that there will not be serious negative impacts to the overall community and ensure positive outcomes for the City's residents, business community, property owners, and developers.

-P. Based on the foregoing, the City Council ultimately finds that if the City fails to extend the moratorium adopted pursuant to Interim Urgency Ordinance No. 980, then new service stations may be allowed to develop within the City or be redeveloped or expanded within the City that do not reflect the demand for such services, are incompatible with neighboring residential areas and sensitive receptors, and exacerbate existing public safety issues at service stations.
-Therefore, a current and immediate threat to the public safety, health and welfare remains in existence.
+N. Based on the foregoing, the City Council ultimately finds that if the City fails to enact this moratorium, new service stations may be allowed to develop within the City or be redeveloped or expanded within the City that do not reflect the demand for such services, are incompatible with neighboring residential areas and sensitive receptors, and exacerbate existing public safety issues at service stations.
+Therefore, a current and immediate threat to the public safety, health and welfare exists.